 - Children are provided with nutritious meals while at Head Start.
 Meals are served on a schedule which may vary from site to site.
 Children in full-day programs are served breakfast, lunch and an afternoon snack.
-Expenses for meals are reimbursed through the Child and Adult Care Food Program which is sponsored by the United States Department of Agriculture. - Six-week cycle menus are used.
-They are approved by a registered dietitian.
+Expenses for meals are reimbursed through the Child and Adult Care Food Program which is sponsored by the United States Department of Agriculture. - Six-week cycle menus are used and are approved by a registered dietitian.
 Head Start makes every effort to serve heart healthy/nutritious foods, low in sugar, salt, and fat.
 Special diets are provided for children who need them.
-Documentation from a doctor is required. - Meals are prepared in center kitchens by Nutrition and Food Service Workers at four Head Start sites: Olean, Salamanca, Delevan and Perry.
-Classes which are held in public schools are served breakfast and lunch meals which are provided by the food service staff at the school.
+In most cases documentation from a doctor is required. - Food that is served to our children will include a variety of fresh fruits and vegetables in accordance with CACFP regulations.
+In addition, we will provide foods with reduced artificial dyes and other preservatives, making a conscience effort to avoid over exposure to these additives in the foods served to children. - Meals are prepared in center kitchens by Nutrition and Food Service Workers at four Head Start sites: Olean, Salamanca, Delevan and Perry.
+Classes which are held in public schools are served breakfast and lunch meals which are provided by the food service staff at the school district the classroom is located.
 The afternoon snack is provided by Head Start.
 Children at all centers eat in the classrooms where meals are served family-style. - Nutrition activities involving the children are completed in the classrooms on a regular basis.
 One of the activities is growth measure for each child, three times per year.
-The Head Start nurse then plots the information on growth charts.
-The charts are evaluated to assure that each child is growing at a healthy rate.
-Parents are informed of the results.
+Growth charts are an ongoing measure of your child's physical development.
+The information for each growth chart is obtained through the child's required annual physical performed by the child's healthcare professional and provided by the parent/guardian, and individual height and weight measurements recorded by trained Head Start staff.

 PLEASE DO NOT SEND IN ANY FOOD.
-Due to various regulations, the ONLY FOODS we serve at our Head Start centers are foods which are purchased by Head Start and PREPARED AT OUR HEAD START CENTERS.
+Due to various regulations and to limit exposure to allergens, the ONLY FOODS we serve at our Head Start centers are foods which are purchased by Head Start and PREPARED AT OUR HEAD START CENTERS.
+We look forward to introducing your child to new and familiar foods in an effort to keep children healthy through a balanced diet.